intel/AALSDK/valapps/readme.md

     >./buildenv.py -B -b -s ../ -clean -M
     >./runit.py

-As mentioend above, a google test results file will be generated for each test library executed.
+As mentioned above, a google test results file will be generated for each test library executed.
 The CI system may also be configured to look for and process these results files for processing and displaying as part of the build.